-These road trip itineraries take in the epic grandeur of Skye, culture-packed Edinburgh and the whisky distilleries of Speyside.
-You’ll pass lush farmland, ruined castles and eerie lochs: driving gives you the opportunity to watch Scotland’s stories unfold in front of you.
+These five road trip itineraries take in the epic grandeur of Skye, culture-packed Edinburgh and the whisky distilleries of Speyside, amongst other classic Scottish experiences.
+Along the way, you'll pass rolling farmland, heather-burnished hillsides, ruined castles and eerie lochs, as the stories of Scotland unfold right in front of you.

 North Coast 500

-The route has proved hugely popular, and it’s worth booking accommodations well ahead of time.
-Taking the route at a more leisurely pace will give you the chance to linger over fine local food like venison, smoked fish and craft beer, while activities like sea kayaking the west coast or scrambling up the lonely peaks of Assynt are a great way to throw yourself into Northern Scotland’s epic landscapes
+Taking the route at a more leisurely pace will give you the chance to seek out fine local foodstuffs such as venison, smoked fish and craft beer, while activities such as sea kayaking on the west coast or scrambling up the lonely peaks of Assynt are a great way to throw yourself into Northern Scotland’s epic landscapes.

 An Isle of Skye driving loop

-As long as you’re not after guaranteed sunshine, Skye has it all: great peaks, towering sea stacks, Gaelic culture and a vibrant food scene.
-This round-trip route from Fort William can mean taking the bridge to the island one way (passing grand Eilean Donan castle en route) and getting the ferry via Mallaig on the other.
+So long as you’re not after guaranteed sunshine, Skye has it all.
+This atmospheric island off the west coast is a riot of craggy peaks, towering sea stacks and waterlogged shorelines, famed for its Gaelic culture and vibrant food scene.
+This round-trip route from Fort William allows you to take the bridge to the island in one direction (passing grand Eilean Donan Castle en route), returning to the mainland via the ferry to Mallaig.

 North East 250

-Northeast Scotland is famous for its whisky distilleries, Braemar (the home of the Highland Games) and Balmoral Castle (home of the Royal Family).
-The North East 250, a route coined after the success of the North Coast 500, takes in these big-ticket attractions, but also shines a welcome light on the rest of the region that features photogenic glens, rich farmland, and an underrated stretch of coastline.
+Northeast Scotland is famous for its whisky distilleries, Braemar (the home of the Highland Games) and Balmoral Castle (the Scottish home of the British Royal Family) – so yes, it's as Scottish as it gets.
+The North East 250, a route inspired by the success of the North Coast 500, takes in these big-ticket attractions, but also shines a light on an often-overlooked region of photogenic glens, farmland and wave-lashed shorelines.

 Clyde Sea Lochs and the Argyll Coast